 The J. Harvey Rodgers School proudly offers diverse and expansive opportunities for our Pre-K and Kindergarten students.
 It is our goal to provide each student with a comprehensive academic and social foundation that will enable them to meet the challenges of the new millennium.
-All programming has been designed to meet the requirements of the ESEA-Entitlement Grant, the Preschool Education Expansion Aid and are aligned to the New Jersey Student Learning Standards.
+All programming has been designed to meet the requirements of the ESEA-Entitlement Grant, the Preschool Education Expansion Aid and is aligned to the New Jersey Student Learning Standards.
 In short, the Rodgers faculty provides its students with the latest research-based, cutting edge, data-driven best practices in education.

 The Creative Curriculum has helped our Pre-Kindergarten faculty address the social/emotional and academic needs of our youngest students during our full day programming.
 Creative Curriculum balances teacher-planned and child-initiated learning, emphasizing responsiveness to children's strengths, interests, needs, and learning styles.
 It helps teachers plan and implement content-rich, developmentally appropriate programs that support active learning and promote children's progress in all developmental areas that include social, emotional, cognitive, and physical development.

 Our Preschool program is a mixed-age grouping model that includes students who are three and four years old in each of our classrooms.
 This is a model for preschoolers that allows children to be grouped according to different age ranges.
 The goal is to build confidence in younger children as well as enhance their language and behavioral skills alongside maximizing intellectual potential.
-Meanwhile, older children benefit from multi-age grouping because it allows them to ‘mentor’ younger children, which builds on their sense of responsibility, and empathy skills.
-Younger children working in mixed-age groups are also capable of contributing to complex activities and mix well with other children as they get to understand each other better.
+Meanwhile, older children benefit from multi-age grouping because it allows them to ‘mentor’ younger children, which builds on their sense of responsibility and empathy skills.
+Younger children working in mixed-age groups are also capable of contributing to complex activities and mixing well with other children as they get to understand each other better.
 Additional benefits include:

 - Nurtures Early Childhood Learning and Leadership